 Step6:

-To keep the sun out, cut a piece of tissue paper to fit over your window panes and tape it on tightly with some duct, or else go buy something like this.
+Cut a piece of tissue paper to fit over your window panes, put it on firmly with some duct tape, or purchase something similar to keep the sun out.

 Step7: